-The Fund's investment objective and the 80% investment policy are non-fundamental policies that the Board of Trustees (the "Board") of the Invesco Exchange-Traded Fund Trust (the "Trust") may change without shareholder approval upon 60 days' prior written notice to shareholders.
+The Fund's investment objective constitutes a non-fundamental policy that the Board of Trustees (the "Board") of the Invesco Exchange-Traded Fund Trust II (the "Trust") may change without shareholder approval upon 60 days' prior written notice to shareholders.

 The fundamental and non-fundamental policies of the Fund are set forth in the Fund's Statement of Additional Information ("SAI") under the section "Investment Restrictions."